wwarthen/RomWBW/Source/Doc/UserGuide.md

 | Slice 5    | WordStar v4 & ZDE Applications          |
 | Slice 6-63 | _blank unformatted_                     |

-There are actually 2 primary combo disk images in the distribution.
+There are actually 2 Combo Disk Images in the distribution.
 One for an hd512 disk layout (hd512_combo.img) and one for an hd1k disk layout (hd1k_combo.img).
 Simply use the image file that corresponds to your desired hard disk layout.
 Review the information in [Hard Disk Layouts] if you need more information of the disk layout options.

-> **Note**: Apart from the hd512 and hd1k combo disk images (mentioned above)
+> **Note**: Apart from the hd512 and hd1k Combo Disk Images (mentioned above)
-> there are actaully a number of other `hd1k_*_combo.img` files.
+> there are actually a number of other `hd1k_*_combo.img` files.
 These
 > additional combo files are platform (generally romless) specific,
 > and should be ignored unless you are on one of these platforms.
 > If you are on one of these platforms you must use the correct combo file

-The combo disk image actaully only contains the initial partition table, and the first 6 slices (Slice 0 to 5), this is approximately 49MB in size.
-While the partition table reserves space to store 64 CP/M filesystem slices as well as a single 384MB FAT filesystem, these area remain empty, and must be manuall initialized manually.
+The Combo Disk Image actually only contains the initial partition table, and the first 6 slices (Slice 0 to 5), this is approximately 49MB in size.
+While the partition table reserves space to store 64 CP/M filesystem slices as well as a single 384MB FAT filesystem, these areas remain empty, and must be initialized manually using `CLRDIR` for CP/M filesystems and `FAT FORMAT` for the FAT filesystem.

 #### Combo Image Capacity

-The combo disk image layout was designed to fit well on a 1GB hard disk.
+The Combo Disk Image layout was designed to fit well on a 1GB hard disk.
 The 64 CP/M slices (approximately 512MB) and 384MB FAT filesystem all
 fit well within a 1GB hard disk.
 This size choice was a bit arbitrary, but based on the idea that 1GB CF/SD/USB Media is easy and cheap to